How Segment Works

-In the simplest form, the Segment libraries (“Sources”) generate messages about what’s happening in your site or app, and send them to the Segment servers.
-Segment then translates the content of those messages into different formats for use by other tools (which we call ‘Destinations’), and sends the translated messages to those tools.
+In a nutshell, the Segment libraries (Sources) generate messages about what’s happening in your site or app, and send them to the Segment servers.
+Segment then translates the content of those messages into different formats for use by other tools (which Segment calls Destinations), and sends the translated messages to those tools.
 The Segment servers also archive a copy of the data, and can send data to your storage systems (such as databases, warehouses, or bulk-storage buckets).

-The first two parts of the Segment platform are the Segment Spec methods, which are how you collect interaction data from your interfaces, and the Segment Sources, which you package with your interfaces to collect and route that data.
+Segment Spec methods are how you collect interaction data from your interfaces, and the Sources are what you package with your interfaces to collect and route the data.

-Once you’ve collected your interaction data, there are several different things you can do with it:
+Once you’ve collected your interaction data, there are several different actions you can take:

 - Send it to Destinations, which receive the data from any number of sources in real time

-You can also enrich the customer data you collect by connecting data from your other tools, and then collect it in a warehouse it to monitor performance, inform decision-making processes, and create uniquely customized user experiences.
-You can also use Personas, our identity resolution tool, to unify data from individual users to gain a holistic understanding of their actions.
+- Enrich the customer data you collect by connecting data from your other tools, and then collect it in a warehouse to monitor performance, inform decision-making processes, and create uniquely customized user experiences.

 - The Segment Mobile SDKs are the best way to simplify tracking in your iOS, Android, and Xamarin apps.
-We recommend them over server-side sources as the default installation for any mobile app.
+Segment recommends them over server-side sources as the default installation for any mobile app.

-- Server-side sources let you send analytics data directly from your servers when client-side tracking won’t work, or when you’re sending mission-critical data like revenues.
+- Server-side sources let you send analytics data directly from your servers when client-side tracking doesn’t work, or when you’re sending mission-critical data like revenues.

-We also offer other source libraries to cover less straightforward cases:
+Segment also offers these other source libraries to cover less straightforward cases:

 - Use the HTTP Tracking API if Segment doesn’t offer a library for your specific environment yet.

-- The Pixel Tracking API lets you track events from environments where you can’t execute code - for example, tracking when an email has been opened.
+- The Pixel Tracking API lets you track events from environments where you can’t execute code - for example, tracking when an email was opened.

 Segment also offers Cloud App Sources to integrate data from your third-party tools:

-- Object Cloud Sources can import third party tool data directly into your Segment warehouse, but cannot stream that data into your other Segment destinations.
-Make sure you have a Segment warehouse enabled before you enable an object cloud source.
+- Object Cloud Sources can import third party tool data directly into your Segment warehouse, but can’t stream that data into your other Segment destinations.
+Make sure you enable a Segment warehouse before you enable an object cloud source.

 - Event Cloud Sources don’t just import third party tool data into your Segment warehouse, they also send event data in real-time to your other Segment destinations.
 You don’t need to set up a data warehouse to send Event Cloud Source data to your destinations.

-Although there are some tradeoffs between the two approaches, neither is better than the other, and we usually recommend that you implement a mix of both.
+Although there are some tradeoffs between the two approaches, neither is better than the other, and Segment recommends that you implement a mix of both.
 In general, more direct interaction data is available using a device-based library, but server-based collection is more secure, reliable, and can’t be blocked by ad blockers.